AB1908/GOG-Galaxy-Export-Script/readme.md

 Also, you can manually specify the database location (`-i`) and the CSV location (`-o`), instead of using the default ones.

+If the CSV has to be read by a Python script, you can use the option `--py-lists` to export python compatible list strings that can be reconverted in python objects through `ast`'s `literal_eval`, which avoids several (potentially incorrect) string split/joins.

 ## Dependencies

 - Python 3